top of page

 What Does "Legacy by Design" Really Mean?

-Legacy by Design is the intentional process of ensuring that everything you've worked hard for continues to serve the people you care about—even when you're no longer around to make decisions.
+Legacy by Design is the intentional process of ensuring that everything you have worked hard for, continues to serve the people you care about, even when you're no longer around to make decisions,

-Think of it as designing the final chapter of your financial life.
+Think of it as designing a chapter of your financial life.

 Instead of leaving your family with questions like: